HOMETEXAS TOWNS | PARADES | EVENTS | PARKS | SCENERY | TEX MISC | SCANDAL | EXIT TEXAS

 The Mothers of Multiples Twin and Triplet choo choo train.

 The Precision Lawn Chair Brigade.
 They were quite good.
 Very precise.
-A high degree of Specialness.

 A good view of part of the crowd lining the streets.
 And some of the bizarre things people put on their heads in Texas.
 Even in almost 100 degree heat.